hkuhn42/bottery/README.md

 # Bottery
 A Java based framework for chatbots

-The goal of this framework is to provide a framework for writing chat service neutral bots without the need of a cloud environment.
+The goal of this framework is to provide a api for writing vendor neutral chat (and voice) bots.
+Support for massaging frameworks and intent recognition are provided by plugins.
+The goal is to provide implementations for all major frameworks and apis to allow writing cross vendor and platform neutral bots.
 Currently the projects tries to provide basic plumbing like i18n, message storage and configuration as well as a framework for simple scripted bots.
-The api already allows for using nlp and machine learning but will provide implementations and examples in a later release.

 This is still in alpha state so expect api changes

 ## Changelog

+# 0.6.1
+- New LUIS recognizer
+- Refactoring of notifiers
+- Basic  notifier based on executor framework

 # 0.6
 - Added connector registry and notifications